juliaconts/cmsc124-proglang/README.md

 Operators
 [List all operators organized by category (arithmetic, comparison, logical, assignment, etc.)]
-arithmetic: + for addition, - for subtraction, * for multiplication, / for division
+assignment: "="

-comparison: == for equality, != for not equal, < for less than, <= for less than or equal to, > for greater than, >= for greater than or equal to
+arithmetic: "+" for addition, "-" for subtraction, "*" for multiplication, "/" for division

-!! comparison is not allowed for different types
+comparison: "==" for equality, "!=" for not equal, "<" for less than, "<=" for less than or equal to, ">" for greater than, ">=" for greater than or equal to comparison is not allowed for different types

-logical: ! for not, "and" for and, "or" for or
+logical: "!" for not, "and" for and, "or" for or

-assignment: =
+grouping: (), {}, ","(comma), "."(dot), ";"(semicolon)

 Literals
 [Describe the format and syntax for each type of literal value (e.g., numbers, strings, characters, etc.) your language supports]